fgias/fgias.github.io/_posts/2024-02-22-notes-on-allen-codebase.md

 - `dev_atomics_velo`: Atomic operations/variables are used in concurrent programming to ensure the consistency and integrity of shared data structures.

-In the VELO we seem to need 3 types of atomic variables:
+In the VELO we need 3 types of atomic variables:

 ```cpp
 namespace atomics {